11–12 June 2026, Campus de Azurém (Building 11), University of Minho, Guimarães, Portugal

 Students' papers (not accepted for conference publication) can be accepted for poster presentation.

-The best papers will be invited to submit an extended version for a special issue of a SCImago Journal (the journal will be announced soon).
+The Best Paper will be invited to submit an extended version for a special issue of a SCImago Journal (the journal will be announced soon).
+A distinction for Best Poster will also be awarded.

 Venue